kennytilton/flutter-mx/README.md

 We begin with the [ClojureDart "Getting started"](https://github.com/Tensegritics/ClojureDartPreview/blob/main/doc/flutter-quick-start.md).

-In our case, we spent a day upgrading XCode and sorting out the Dart and Flutter set-up, and then getting the CLJD "Hello world" ^^^ running.
+In our case, we spent a day upgrading XCode and sorting out the Dart and Flutter set-up, and then getting the CLJD "Hello world" running.
 The resulting project is how this project was created.

 Then we added the Matrix code you will find here, including a test suite from the CLJC version.
 Anyway...

 > FLASH!
 The "Getting Started" example has now also been done using a nascent `mx-flutter` library.
-Please see that [here](https://github.com/kennytilton/matrix/blob/main/cljd/matrix/src/tiltontec/mx_cljd_world.cljd).
+Please see that [here](https://github.com/kennytilton/mxflutter/blob/main/src/tiltontec/app/x02_counter.cljd).

 ### Step One
 Work thru the CLJD Hello World separately to make sure you have your dependencies right.
 This step can be skipped if you have confidence in your CLJD support (XCode, Dart, Flutter).

 ### Step Two
-Download or pull a local copy of the entire [Matrix mono repo](https://github.com/kennytilton/matrix).
+Download or pull a local copy of this [mxFlutter repo]((https://github.com/kennytilton/mxflutter).

 In a terminal:

-* `cd matrix/cljd/matrix`;
+* `cd matrix/cljd/mxFlutter`;
 * start the Flutter debugger: `dart devtools`.

 This ^^^ command does not return.
 After a few seconds, look for a new browser tab "DevTools for Futter".
 We like to tear that off and keep it handy because that will be our console.